MustWin/go-base/README.md

 It accomplishes this by making opinionated architectural decisions aimed at developer productivity, developer best practices, operational effectiveness, and efficiency (in that order).

-Ont thing that makes this particularly unique is explicit endpoint objects that can be easily serialized to documentation formats like (RAML, Swagger, etc).
+One thing that makes this particularly unique is explicit endpoint objects that can be easily serialized to documentation formats like (RAML, Swagger, etc).
 This desire for self-documenting code also encourages developers to explicitly document requirements and assumptions.

 Our tools of choice are: